 The injustice: Barriers to leaving Domestically violent homes / Animal abuse

 Women’s Refuge released a report in 2018 which revealed some startling statistics about pets in domestically violent situations, and how they are both unknown victims and barriers to people leaving these situations.
 23% of women who suffered abuse at the hands of their partners had also had their pets killed by them.
 More than half of the women delayed leaving the situation because they feared for the safety of their pet.

 How Pet Refuge alleviates injustice

 After discovering this issue, Julie Chapman decided to found Pet Refuge, a temporary shelter for pets from domestically violent homes.
-Although Pet Refuge will only open its doors some time this year, it is already helping victims of abuse by spreading awareness and providing a link with Women’s Refuge on its website.
-People can donate to the shelter already, which is in the process of being built after they raised more than $300,000 in a crowdfunding campaign last year.
+It is also helping victims of abuse by spreading awareness and providing a link with Women’s Refuge on its website.
+People can donate to the shelter already, which is in the process of being built after they raised more than $300,000 in a crowdfunding campaign in 2019.

 5) Bird in a cage

 Shockingly, antislavery.org reports that there are 40.3 million people living in modern-day slavery.
 Modern-day slavery can happen in many ways, often in broad daylight and to vulnerable groups of people.
 There are the more obvious forms of slavery, such as the terrifying incidents that recently happened in Libya, and some less so, where it’s not obvious at all that the person is a slave.
 This can include people who are working for little or no income at all, people who are paying off another’s debts, or illegal migrants who are being threatened with deportation unless they work.
 Slavery has many ugly faces.